skai111/db48x/doc/2-Quickstart.md

 ### Entering numbers in polar form

-### Switching between polar and rectangular with EEX
+### Switching between polar and rectangular with Cycle key

 ### Arithmetic on complex numbers